airports

 With the introduction of modern technologies, the traditional way of living in Nunavut has been forever altered.
 However the Inuit people still very much enjoy and often depend on fishing, hunting and trapping to get much-needed protein and fat as well as make clothing.

-Unlike non-native people, the Inuit can fish, hunt and trap virtually any animal, however, there is a quota and mandatory catch reporting for some species such as beluga whales or narwhals.
+Unlike non-native people, the Inuit can fish, hunt and trap virtually any animal, however, a quota and mandatory catch is reported for some species such as beluga whales or narwhals.

 Arctic char is abundant in Iqaluit waters.
 It tastes like salmon but has a bit more reddish colour.